rocky-linux/wiki.rockylinux.org/CONTRIBUTING.md

 **Development Environment**

 1. **Fork and Clone:** Start by forking the repository and then cloning your fork locally.
-2. **Branch:** Always create a new branch from `develop` for your work.
-The `develop` branch is our main development branch, and all PRs should target this branch.
+2. **Branch:** Always create a new branch from `development` for your work.
+The `development` branch is our main development branch, and all PRs should target this branch.

 **Issue-Driven Development**